Flat tires. Work problems. Bills. Stuffy colds. Relationship issues.

 But even when your laundry machine unexpectedly breaks when you were in the middle of using it, or when you totally forgot that really important thing you promised yourself you wouldn’t forget, that frustration and defeat can easily disappear.

 It’s all thanks to the healing power of comfort food.

-You know you’ve found your ultimate happy place when you’re on a comfy couch in your pj’s, curled up with your favorite soft blankie (hey, we all have one…), and caressing a big, warm bowl of this hearty Guinness beef stew.
+You know you’ve found your ultimate happy place when you’re on a comfy couch in your pj’s, curled up with your favorite soft blankie (judge-free zone), and caressing a big, warm bowl of this hearty Guinness beef stew.